Chart Color Schemes

 Leederville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Twelve projects have been identified by AreaSearch as potentially impacting the area.
-These include Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section), Scarborough Beach Road Streetscape Upgrade, and Leederville Car Park Redevelopment.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 12 projects that could affect this region.
+Notable ones are Litis Stadium Development and Britannia Reserve Upgrades, Scarborough Beach Road Activity Corridor Plan (Mount Hawthorn section), Scarborough Beach Road Streetscape Upgrade, and Leederville Car Park Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.